3BioGirls/Sub-cellular-localization-in-cell/README.md

 - Google Chrome

+Click [here](http://3biogirls.github.io/Sub-cellular-localization-in-cell/) to see this component in action.

 Implementation:

 - First, all the cell compartments were identified by the paths that were marked using the GIMP image editor.